GSA/ficam-pacs/pages/pacs_procure.md

 ## What Other Considerations Do I Need To Be Aware of in Implementing a GSA APL-Listed PACS?

-* Include in the scope of work (SOW) the location of each system component to be installed.
+* Include in the scope of work (SOW) the location of each system component to be installed.<!--SOW = Statement of Work-->
 * Secure the location for all system components.
 * Coordinate with other organizations and service providers to make certain there is appropriate power for all system components.
 * Ensure that network communication is available and secured according to local policies.